benlau/l/README.md

 1) Open a VSCode project in local drive from Joplin / Obsidian / Notion

 2) Add a mailto anchor to Google Docs to send an email to someone with subject `mailto:test@example.com?subject=Testing out mailto!`

+# Privacy Policy

+The developer will not collect or use your data (converted links).

+The site traffic information is

+- Not being sold to third parties
+- Not being used or transferred for purposes that are unrelated to the item's core functionality
+- Not being used or transferred to determine creditworthiness or for lending purposes